Best Laptop for Programming in 2020

 - Keyboard offers 16.8 million backlighting options

-- Can run 13 hours on a single charge
+- Good battery life - 13 hours on a single battery charge

 10. Google Pixelbook